 If visitors can’t find what they’re looking for fast, you’ll lose them.
 In fact, many people decide whether or not they are going to stay on a website in less than a second.
 Consider these startling statistics about website design:

 - A single bad experience on a website makes users 88 percent less likely to visit that site again.

 - Slow load times for images make 39 percent of users to stop engaging with a site.
 If they encounter delays, 75 percent of users will click off the page and head to competitors’ websites.

 - Nearly half of users (47 percent) believe that a website should not take more than two seconds to load.

-While the look and feel of your site matters, most visitors aren’t evaluating just how slick it is.
-Rather, they’re visiting your website because they want to do or find something specific.
-Help them by ditching design elements that have no functional purpose; using a few strategic colors; choosing up to three readable typefaces and fonts for your content, and keeping your overall UX and website design focused on motivating your visitors to take specific actions.
+While the look and feel of your website matters, most visitors aren’t evaluating just how slick it is.
+They want to do or find something specific.
+Help them by ditching design elements that have no functional purpose.
+Use a few strategic colors.
+Choose up to three readable typefaces and fonts for your content.
+Keep your overall UX and website design focused on motivating your visitors to take specific actions.

 2. Motivate visitors to act.